-It is apparent that the necessity and proportionality legs of the test prove to be the sticking points in relation to this Bill.
-While the safe-harbor method might serve a legitimate aim, if the regulations that guide it are not clear, necessary and proportionate, then they unjustifiably limit the right to freedom of expression.
+It is apparent that the necessity and proportionality legs of the test proved to be the sticking points in relation to this Act.
+While the safe harbour method might serve a legitimate aim, if the guiding regulations are not clear, necessary, and proportionate, then there is an unjustifiable limitation on freedom of expression.

 The key tenets of the Manila Principles on Intermediary Liability:

 - Intermediaries should be shielded from liability for third-party content.

 - Content must not be required to be restricted without an order by a judicial authority.

 - Requests for restrictions of content must be clear, unambiguous, and follow due process.

 - Laws and content restriction orders and practices must comply with the tests of necessity and proportionality.